paige-throck/perlBase/README.md

 # perlBase
 A Moving Day To Do List.
-Full stack CRUD application made with Perl, Mojolicious and Angular.
+Full stack CRUD application made with Perl and Mojolicious.